DNS¶

 MoustachedBouncer embassy attacks

 This is easiest to do by using a service that provides encrypted DNS.
 There are quite a few providers available, so make sure to read up on who you might want to use.
 Some of my favorites are Quad9 and dns0 for something preconfigured that’s plug and play.
 If you want to have more control over what you’re blocking, you can use something like NextDNS or ControlD.
-Those two services require a user account, so make sure you weigh the privacy aspect of that.
+Those two services require a user account to have a custom configuration, so make sure you weigh the privacy aspect of that.

-The block rates of these services are really damn good.
+The block rates of these services are excellent.
 This is something I talk more about in the encrypted DNS video.
-Some security researchers tested some of these services against malware websites to see what would be blocked.
-Quad9 and dns0 were two services tested and they both did excellent.
+Some security researchers tested a few of these services against malware websites to see what would be blocked.
+Quad9 and dns0 were two services tested and they both did great.
 The test only used services that didn’t require an account.
 In the test, it showed some big name providers did a garbage job at threat blocking.
 Now imagine what could happen if you visited one of those many infected sites without encrypted DNS with filtering.
 Drive-by malware is one of the many things you could end up dealing with.

 Benefits of encrypted DNS

 To use encrypted DNS, you’ll need to either set it up at the browser level, the operating system level, or the router level.
-What I find works best for the time being, is to set it at the operating system level.
+What I find works best for the time being is to set it at the operating system level.
 This will ensure all DNS traffic out of your computer is being encrypted.
 It’s more secure than doing it from the browser level and it’s easier to troubleshoot if or when something doesn’t work right than if it’s set at the router level.
 You’ll need to go to the hardening guide for the OS that you’re using to learn more about using encrypted DNS.
-For the few that are wondering, you can set up your own DNS server.
-If you decide to go this route, be very thorough in doing it and understand the privacy and security risks that come with it, if not properly configured.
+For those wondering, you can set up your own DNS server.
+If you decide to go this route, be thorough in doing it and understand the privacy and security risks that come with it if it's not properly configured.